The Danger Line

 The Danger Line (also known as The Battle) is a 1924 American silent film directed by Édouard-Émile Violet and featuring Sessue Hayakawa, Tsuru Aoki, Gina Palerme and Francis Ward (Félix Ford) in pivotal roles.
 It was produced by Robertson-Cole Pictures Corporation and premiered in USA on May 26, 1924.
-The American Film Institute Catalog of Motion Pictures Produced in the United States lists it under Americanization.
+The American Film Institute Catalog of Motion Picture lists it under Americanization.